 - Baking Spices: Ground cinnamon, ginger, nutmeg, and cloves make a powerhouse pack of spices.
 I use a careful ratio of these spices because it’s easy to go overboard.
 Ginger adds a delicious zing and I swear by it in my regular carrot cake, too.
 Nutmeg and cloves can be overpowering, so use only 1/4 teaspoon of each.

 - Carrots: Make sure you’re grating or shredding your own carrots rather than buying pre-shredded carrots.
 Why?
 Store-bought shredded carrots are usually very dry in comparison.
 When you grate carrots yourself, notice how wet they are—this is GOOD because it moistens the cake.
 There’s a difference between grating (small pieces) and shredding (larger pieces), but either are fine for this recipe.
 I usually shred large peeled carrots with a box grater and then give the shreds a rough chop with a knife.
 I recommend grating or shredding your own carrots in all of my carrot-cake inspired recipes, including this 1 layer carrot cake.

-- Block Cream Cheese: Not all cream cheese products are the same.
-In today’s cheesecake swirl, cream cheese frosting, and even regular cheesecake, it’s in your best interest to use full fat block cream cheese and not the kind you spread on a bagel.
+- Brick Cream Cheese: Not all cream cheese products are the same.
+In today’s cheesecake swirl, cream cheese frosting, and even regular cheesecake, it’s in your best interest to use full-fat brick cream cheese and not the kind you spread on homemade bagels.

 You also need pantry staples like flour, baking powder, baking soda, and vanilla extract.
 If you’re up for trying something new, add fresh orange zest like I recommend in the recipe below.
 Sounds odd, but it absolutely works and the flavors really come together if you choose an orange glaze for garnish.